 If you think about it, a bonus tax rate doesn’t make any sense either.
 Why would the government want to tax bonuses at 22%, particularly for high income earners that are in the 39.6% tax bracket?

 If you’re paying tax at 39.6%, 22% on your bonus doesn’t sound so bad.
-In fact, it would encourage all high income earners to insist that their employers classify as much income as “supplemental” as possible.
+In fact, it would encourage all high income earners to insist that their employers classify as much income as “supplemental” as possible, therefore reducing their taxable income and resulting in less tax liability.

 The same would be true for income earners below the 22% marginal federal tax rate.
 Everyone would be crying foul and demand that bonuses get included in regular wages (to be fair, people do complain but only because they misunderstand the difference between the withholding and the actual tax due).